ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/regression/logistic-regression.md

 There are other types of logistic regression, including multinomial and ordinal:

 - **Multinomial**, which involves having more than one category - "Orange, White, and Striped".
-- **Ordinal**, which involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini,sm,med,lg,xl,xxl).
+- **Ordinal**, which involves ordered categories, useful if we wanted to order our outcomes logically, like our pumpkins that are ordered by a finite number of sizes (mini, sm, med, lg, xl, xxl).

 ```{figure} ../../../images/ml-regression/multinomial-ordinal.png
 ---